Couples Therapy (2019 TV series): International versions

 On July 26, 2022, the Australian streaming portal Paramount+ began airing a series of the same name.
 The psychotherapist is Marryam Chehelnabi.
-Her therapeutic work is based on the therapy methods of John Gottman.
+Her therapeutic work is based on the therapy methods of Julie Gottman and John Gottman.
 Chehelnabi's supervisor is Lea Crisante.
 The second season of the series is scheduled to air in November 2022.

+A New Zealand edition of the show premiered in 2023.

+The US version has been shown on the BBC in the UK.